andrewjahn/AndysBrainBook/docs/PythonForNeuroimagers/Python_03_ControlStatements.rst

 The body of the for-loop can contain as much code as you want, manipulating the variable in whichever way you need.

-You can also combine for-loops with the ``range`` command, which displays the index of the first and last element in the list, e.g.:
+You can also combine for-loops with the ``range`` command, which displays the index of the first element of the list and the total number of elements in the list, e.g.:

 ::